Join Relationships

 - reuse multi-step joins without rewriting them

-- override join type or alias per query while keeping a shared base definition
+- override join type per query while keeping a shared base definition

 Query builder syntax